akyoto/q/docs/readme.md

 ### Unix scripts

 The compiler is actually so fast that it's possible to use `q` for scripting.
-Create a new file:
+Create a new file...

 ```q
 #!/usr/bin/env q